-"Comedy is simply a funny way of being serious."
-In year 12, you will cover the texts and critical material for Paper 1b of the A Level course.
-You will study two comic dramas: Shakespeare's 'Twelfth Night' and Oscar Wilde's 'The Importance of Being Earnest'.
+Twelfth Night, The Importance of Being Earnest, She Stoops to Conquer and comedic poetry - Once the introduction to comedy is complete, you will cover the texts and critical material for Paper 1b of the A Level course.
+You will study three comic dramas: Shakespeare's 'Twelfth Night', Oscar Wilde's 'The Importance of Being Earnest' and William Goldsmith's 'She Stoops to Conquer'.
 You will also study the AQA comic poetry collection, which includes: 'The Flea', 'Tam o' Shanter', 'A Satirical Elegy on the Death of a Late Famous General', 'Sunny Prestatyn', 'Mrs Sisyphus', 'Not My Best Side', 'My Rival's House'.
-You will also look in-depth at the genre of comedy, at what makes us laugh and how comedies are structured and why.
+Through the exploration of these texts you will be able to see how writers carefully construct comedies, following rules and formulas (and also breaking these) in order to create comic and compelling literature.